athomasq/athomasq.github.io/pages/bio.md

 **At 21**, I turned down graduate school to join a tiny firm that "used math to predict the market".
 One of Asia's first hedge funds, [Simplex](https://www.simplexasset.com/en/) eventually grew to hundreds of people and billions of dollars.
 I joined as employee #7.

 **By 26**, I was a portfolio manager at the fund.
-I set up and ran the fund's US office; I also co-led the team that designed, built and traded one of the industry's first [high-frequency arbitrage](https://en.wikipedia.org/wiki/Algorithmic_trading) systems.
+I set up and ran the fund's US office; I also co-led the team that designed, built and traded one of the bond market's first [algorithmic trading](https://en.wikipedia.org/wiki/Algorithmic_trading) systems.

 **At 30**, I quit my hedge fund job.
 I exited all my positions near the high-water mark of the portfolio in 2007, and moved to Canada.
 (I've been an immigrant three times!)